 Can abbreviations be used as answers?

-The rules vary from puzzle to puzzle, but I suggest that in general if you can avoid using abbreviations (eg NASA, ICBM) as answers you should do so.
-In puzzles where there is no requirement to advise solvers in the notes that, for instance, "The Chambers Dictionary (2016) is recommended; the answer at 31 is an abbreviation", you should give the solver as much help as possible in the clue, so ASCII might be 'Shortened computer code".
+The rules vary from puzzle to puzzle, but I suggest that in general if you can avoid using abbreviations (eg PCSO, ICBM) as answers you should do so.
+In puzzles where there is no requirement to advise solvers in the notes that, for instance, "The Chambers Dictionary (2016) is recommended; the answer at 31 is an abbreviation", you should give the solver as much help as possible in the clue, so RSVP might be 'Short request to reply".

 Ambiguity